 The Cobb-Douglas Production function is an example of a production function which represents the technological relationship between the quantities of two or more inputs.
-For example, the function can be used to indicate the output which can be realized form the combination of different International Journal of Economics quantities of like physical capital and labor as stated by Cobb and Douglas (1928).
+For example, the function can be used to indicate the output which can be realized form the combination of different quantities of like physical capital and labor as stated by Cobb and Douglas (1928).

 It can be expressed mathematically as shown below: